xiix0/scam/README.md

-You will gain money by an immoral action.
+You will be the victim of a bizarre joke.